 '''

+RTEMS_SUCCESSFUL - buffer returned successfully

+RTEMS_INVALID_ADDRESS - buffer is NULL

-RTEMS_SUCCESSFUL - buffer returned successfully RTEMS_INVALID_ID - invalid partition id RTEMS_INVALID_ADDRESS - buffer address not in partition
+RTEMS_INVALID_ID - invalid partition id

+RTEMS_INVALID_ADDRESS - buffer address not in partition

 '''

 This directive returns the buffer specified by buffer to the partition specified by id.

 Returning a buffer to a global partition which does not reside on the local node will generate a request telling the remote node to return the buffer to the specified partition.